tony-albanese/ci-project-4/README.md

 > As a user, I can add a book from a form so that I can share my recommendation with other users.

 ## Delete a Book
-Next to each book is a link for the user to delete a book.
+Next to each book is a trash icon for the user to delete a book.
 Upon clicking, the book is deleted and the user is redirected to the home page.
 The user will only see link to delete a book if they are the owner of the book - they are the one that submitted it.
 This is the card footer when the user is the owner of the book.
 ![Card Footer for User](assets/screenshots/card-footer-user.png)
 and this
-is the footers when the user is NOT the owner of the book.
+is the footer when the user is NOT the owner of the book.
 ![Card Footer Others](assets/screenshots/card-footer-others.png)
 So the user can only delete (or edit) a book that they own.